-- black-eyed Susan
+black-eyed Susan

     Remember, if anything seems to be misshapen or stunted, it’s the toxin that's doing it.
 If the plant isn't thriving, try another plant on the list.

     4. Consider Planting a Wildflower Garden

     Ground foraging birds can easily pick through the wildflower stalks for fallen seeds.
 Lots of birds are attracted by wildflower seeds in the fall and wintertime, too.
 Wildflowers are tough and will reseed themselves.
 Leave the dead heads to provide additional nourishment for overwintering birds.

     5. Consider Planting Low-Growing Shrubs

-- Attach a string to your feeder pole and measure out about 3 to 4 feet.
+    - Attach a string to your feeder pole and measure out about three to four feet.

     - Mark the perimeter with a hose.